allo-media/koivu/README.md

 This repository holds code for:

-- An [Elm component] containing the logic of the component
+- An [Elm package] containing the logic of the component
 - An [npm package] containing the SASS styles for the component

 > Note: while open sourced, these packages are most likely to be addressing the